-1. Remove the hood, seats, center console, floor, and engine.
+1. Remove the seats, center console, and floor.
 2. Secure the vehicle on a support stand to elevate the wheels; then remove the front wheels.
 3. Remove the cap screw and lock nut on the front left shock and slide the shock off of the upper A-arm.
-Account for the spacers.
 Discard the lock nut.